YAtechnologies/platform-challenge/README.md

 ## The deliverable
 The final output should be this repository updated with your code, configs and setup.
 We should be able to:
-- Have your repository in a zip format.
-- Able to run `pnpm install` for all required/new dependencies.
+- Run `pnpm install` for all required/new dependencies.
-- A way or a command to run Hashicups APIs locally (feel free to bundle it in a docker compose file).
+- A way or a command to run Hashicups APIs locally.
+We recommend using docker compose for that.
+The GitPod environment already has docker compose installed for you.
-- README.md updated, or a `help` file included on how to provision the infrastructure using Hashicups.
+- `README.md` file updated, or a `help` file included on how to provision the infrastructure using Hashicups.
 - Be able to provision the CRUD operation for the coffee-shop.
 The Infrastructure as Code should go under `packages/iac`.
 - A way to destroy/cleanup the infrastructure.
-- All using cdktf, not plain terraform.
+- All using cdktf, not plain terraform (no HCL).
 - Bonus points for using [Constructs](https://developer.hashicorp.com/terraform/cdktf/concepts/constructs) and [CDKTF best practices](https://developer.hashicorp.com/terraform/cdktf/create-and-deploy/best-practices).
+- A simple testing suite that makes sure CDKTF synthesizes the infrastructure correctly.

 ### Having troubles?
 If you're encountering any troubles, feel free to send an email to `platform@yassir.com`.